The West End Home Foundation is dedicated to helping support and sustain a comprehensive system of care for older adults in Middle Tennessee.

 What reporting requirements does The West End Home Foundation expect from grantees?

 We ask all grantees to submit a year-end report detailing program accomplishments and expenditures.
-We also encourage year-round communication between our staff and recipient agencies to remain apprised of progress and changes that may be impacting your organization and your work.
+In some cases, more frequent reporting may be requested.
+We also encourage year-round communication between our staff and recipient agencies to remain apprised of progress and changes that may be impacting your organization and your work.”

 Are first-time applicants required to meet with the Foundation staff before applying?